 ThinkMarkets review states that it is a multi-asset broker founded in 2010 as ThinkForex.
 The firm later rebranded itself as a part of its quick development program and demands for expansion.
 ThinkMarkets has its headquarters in the United Kingdom and Australia.
 Products offered by the multi-asset broker are Indices, Forex, Commodities, Shares, Cryptos, and Precious Metals.
 The aim is to attract traders of all levels with a special education package that makes the entire journey on the platform a lot smoother.

 The British Court had dismissed almost the entire list of claims earlier this year before attempting to get counterclaims struck out.

 One of ThinkMarkets’ counterclaims states that it had agreed to conduct trades only in Applicable Products solely with IS Prime during the Applicable Period.
-Click here to find out more about the platform in detail.
+Read our well-researched and comprehensive ThinkMarkets review to learn about it.